jamescarr0/SimpleOS/README.md

 #### Heap

 Table based entry method to track the allocation/de-allocation of memory.
 OSDev has this as the worst performing method, however it is the easiest and less complex method to implement.

 less complex != my idea of less complex :joy: :sweat_smile:

 Kmalloc currently returns a minimum size of 4096 bytes regardless. kmalloc(n) where n < 4096 will always allocate 4096 bytes at a minimum.
 If n = 4097, then 8219 bytes will be allocated and so on.
 Allocation is based on 4096 blocks.

+#### Disk Driver

+SimpleOS uses ATA PIO Mode which use a tremendous amount of CPU resources.
+Every byte transferred between disk and CPU is sent through the CPU IO Port Bus, and NOT straight to memory.

 <hr>

 ### Work in progress

-:x: Create a disk driver in C to read from the hard disk
+:x: Implement a filesystem

 <hr>